cams-hoi/CAMS/README.md

 # CAMS

-This is a PyTorch implementation of [CAMS website](https://cams-hoi.github.io).
+This is a PyTorch implementation of [CAMS](https://cams-hoi.github.io).

 ### Environment